 Disc Golf Courses

-A great FREE option at many parks in the Twin Cities and great for those tweens and teens who may have outgrown the playground.
+Disc Golf is a great FREE option to get out and enjoy the wide open spaces at many parks in the Twin Cities.
+While you can participate with younger kids, it is particularly great for those tweens and teens who may have outgrown the playground.
 Fun With Dad: Disc Golf in the Twin Cities.

 Fishing with Kids